Blackprint/blackprint.github.io/docs/Sketch.md

 > Blackprint Sketch is using ScarletsFrame for the HTML templating system.

-Currently sketch only available on modern Browser, but it can also being run on Node.js for unit testing.
+Blackprint Sketch is only available for modern Browser, it can also running on Node.js for unit testing.
 Chromium based browser is more recommended, and there will be no support for IE11 or old Safari browser.

 ## Load Blackprint required files